chtenb/chtenb.github.io/blog/rop-cs-1.md

 2. An exception is thrown.

-3. A boolean or enum value is returned indicating success/failure cases while the actual result data is propagated through one or more https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/out-parameter-modifier[`out` parameters].
+3. A boolean or enum value is returned indicating success/failure cases while the actual result data is propagated through one or more [`out` parameters](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/out-parameter-modifier).
     * A particular variant of this pattern that is regularly encountered in .NET libraries is referred to as the [Try-Parse Pattern in the Microsoft docs](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/exceptions-and-performance#try-parse-pattern).